Nobel economics prize is awarded for research into how poor institutions affect countries' success

 In their work, the winners looked, for instance, at the city of Nogales, which straddles the U.S.-Mexico border.

 Despite sharing the same geography, climate, many of the same ancestors and a common culture, life is very different on either side of the border.
 In Nogales, Arizona, to the north, residents are relatively well-off and live long lives; most children graduate from high school.
 To the south, in Mexico’s Nogales, Sonora, “residents here are in general considerably poorer. ...
 Organized crime makes starting and running companies risky.
-Corrupt politicians are difficult to remove, even if the chances of this have improved since Mexico democratized, just over 20 years ago," the Nobel committee wrote.
+Corrupt politicians are difficult to remove," the Nobel committee wrote.

 The difference, the economists found, is a U.S. system that protects property rights and gives citizens a say in their government.